karenazevedo/udacity-my-reads/README.md

 # MyReads Project

-Project developed to study React

 This project helps you to manage your book status.
+(Project developed to study React)

 # Main features: